colin-i/o/ReadMe.old.txt

 - Windows bat file to compile the source for executable; the output file will be in the './build/' folder

-make_lin_gnu

-- Linux shell file to compile the source and to link it with gcc (mingw binutils tools); the output file will be in the './buildg/' folder

 make_win32_fromLin_gnu

 - Linux shell file to compile the source and to link it with mingw-w64-i686 for linux; the output file will be 'ocompiler.zip'